svetovidov/gradfolio/index.md

 published: true
 ---

 Welcome to my page!
-I am Andrei, a mid-level data science specialist who is passionate about applying cutting-edge machine learning and data engineering approaches to real world problems.
+I am Andrei, a mid-level data scientist who is passionate about applying cutting-edge machine learning and data engineering approaches to real-world problems.

 I earned my BS and MS in Radio Physics from Kazan Federal University, Russia.
 I also completed a Graduate Certificate in Data Analytics program at Virginia Tech.